How we promote effective competition in the interests of consumers.

 There are many ways in which competition can be weakened.
-For example, firms may exploit the difficulties that consumers have making the right choices about often complex services.
+For example, firms may exploit consumers' difficulties in making the right choices about often complex services.

 Promoting competition – what we do

-We investigate a range of markets, identifying concerns and taking steps to address features which could inhibit effective competition.
-Find out more about our Market Studies and our published guidance on our powers in relation to market studies: FG15/9 – Market studies and market investigation references.
+We investigate a range of markets, identifying concerns and taking steps to address features that could inhibit effective competition.
+Find out more about our Market Studies and our published guidance on our powers regarding market studies: FG15/9 – Market studies and market investigation references.